blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How many sounds are possible.md

 1200 / 5 = 240.
 1200 / 25 = 48.

+- We have 1000 possible sounds of a same pitch and volume (tones and beats) in 1 second.
+- We have at best 2400 different distinguishable notes across all 10 octaves.
+- We can distinguish amplitudes of approximately 1dB, for about 60 distinct phons.

+With this, there are 1000 x 2400 x 60 = 144,000,000 possible sounds in a second.
+In
 # Resources
 Related resource: https://en.wikipedia.org/wiki/Just-noticeable_difference
 - The equally tempered scale ranges form 16-16000 Hz and has 120 tones